-- Remove the bowl from the stand mixer and using a scale, or by eye, divide the dough in two equal parts.
+- Remove the bowl from the stand mixer and using a scale, or by eye, divide the dough into two equal parts.

 - Put one half back in the bowl of the stand mixer, add the cocoa and the 2 Tbsp of whipping cream and mix well until combined.

-- Now that you have the two colored cookie dough, put them in two piping bags, snip the end about 1/2 inch (1.5 cm) and start by piping half circles of white dough on the prepared baking sheet, leaving some space in between, taking into account the full size of the cookie, which is about 2 inches (5 cm).
+- Now that you have the two colored cookie doughs, put them in two piping bags, snip the end about 1/2 inch (1.5 cm) and start by piping half-circles of white dough on the prepared baking sheet, leaving some space in between, taking into account the full size of the cookie, which is about 2/2.5 inches (5/6 cm).

-- Bake in the preheated oven for about 15 minutes, or until the white dough is nice and golden.
+- Bake in the preheated oven for about 12-15 minutes, or until the white dough is lightly golden.

-- Remove from oven, let cool in the baking sheet for a few minutes, then transfer them to a cooling rack.
+- Remove from the oven, let cool on the baking sheet for a couple of minutes, then transfer them to a cooling rack to cool completely.

 If you're using, like me, half all-purpose and half white whole wheat flour, reduce the total amount to 450 g.